- 1.4.1 Apply the basic integration formulas.

 How Many Gallons of Gasoline Are Consumed?

-If the motor on a motorboat is started at and the boat consumes gasoline at gal/hr for the first hour, how much gasoline is used in the first hour?
+If the motor on a motorboat is started at and the boat consumes gasoline at the rate of gal/hr, how much gasoline is used in the first 2 hours?

 Express the problem as a definite integral, integrate, and evaluate using the Fundamental Theorem of Calculus.
 The limits of integration are the endpoints of the interval We have